GetRevanced/Fugu-Jailbreak-iOS-18/README.md

 Old arm64 devices (iPhone 10, iPhone 8, ...) are not supported at all.
 Use Palera1n or something similar.

 # Download + Guide
+<a href="https://fugu-jailbreak.com/jailbreak/how-to-jailbreak-ios-18-0-18-2-1-on-iphone-xs-to-iphone-16-with-fugu18-jailbreak/">You can download Fugu18 jailbreak IPA here.</a>

 # Features